 Tuesday night typically is a time to get to know the community we are serving better.
-A member (or members) of the hosting tribe or community come to share about their culture and history.
-There may also be other activities throughout the week that offer cultural insight into the location you are serving.
+Speakers from the hosting tribe or community may share about their culture and history.
+There may be other cultural activities throughout the week.

 Wednesday is "Adventure Wednesday."
 Most locations spend the morning in service learning activities with local organizations.
 Teams then caravan to a water spot in the early afternoon to swim, play games, sing, and relax.
 Any site not near a body of water will have an afternoon BBQ with activities such as a hike, games, or team building.